eellpp/pubScratchpad/ergonomics/desk_height.md

 Remember, these values should only be a starting point for you.
 You might need to adjust your desk to sit safely and comfortably.

-### What height should my desk be if I'm 5 ft 5 in?
+### What height should my desk be if I'm 5 ft 5 in (165cm ) ?

-If you're 5 ft 5 in tall, your ideal desk should be 24-26.5 in tall.
-Remember that everybody's different, so this range should serve just as a starting point.
+If you're 5 ft 5 in tall,

+#### Chair height: 39.5 - 44.5 cm

+Your thighs and feet should be parallel to the floor (thighs and lower legs forming 90°-110° angle).

+#### Desk height: 61 - 67.5 cm

+Your elbows and forearms should lie straight on the table.
+Make sure there is a 90-110° angle at the elbow.

+#### Monitor height: 114.5 - 118.5 cm

+Looking straight, you should be looking at the top third of the screen.

 ### How high should my desk be for my height?